TehNut/HoloCure-Launcher/README.md

 # HoloCure Launcher

+> **Warning**
+>
+> With [the announcement of HoloCure being released on Steam](https://twitter.com/HoloCureGame/status/1656778815102914560) I will no longer be supporting this project.
+> It wasn't very long lived, but it was a fun little toy.

 HoloCure [took down their launcher](https://twitter.com/HoloCureGame/status/1652020979051405312) for unstated reasons.
 [Key Yu stated that it wasn't up to them](https://www.reddit.com/r/holocure/comments/1326pzc/comment/ji3mbaf/).

 This is a 3rd party launcher that allows you to keep your game updated just like the old one.